 How to Grow Cucumbers

-Growing cucumbers ranks up with tomatoes when it comes to favorite vegetables to grow at home.
+Growing cucumbers ranks up with tomatoes when it comes to favourite vegetables to grow at home.
 And since growing cucumbers is so easy, no home garden (container or in-ground) should be without a vine or two.
-The plants are easy to grow and a couple of vines will keep a family eating fresh cucumbers all summer.
+The plants are easy to grow, and a couple of vines will keep a family eating fresh cucumbers all summer.
 Use these planting and growing tips to successfully grow your own crop from seeds.

 Cucumbers prefer full sun and well-draining soil.
 They are heavy feeders and require constant soil moisture, so a location near a water source will make tending to them easier on you.
-Bear in mind when selecting a planting location (and containers) that most varieties of cucumbers grow on vines and those vines will need to be supported.
+Bear in mind when selecting a planting location (and containers) that most varieties of cucumbers grow on vines, and those vines will need to be supported.